- Caring for the Patient With Cancer at Home: A Guide for Patients and Families

 - Talk slowly and use short sentences.

-- Tell the patient the date, time, and where they are.
+- Tell the patient the date and time, and where they are.

 - Keep a calendar and clock where the patient can see them.